Erik1007/mildew-detection-project/README.md

 * what have I learned?

-* Verification proces

 * What did I get out of the process?

 * CRISP DM

-* Hypothesis acheivements

 * Explanations of the visulaizations

-* -> Add in doc strings in the jupyter notebook

 ********************